EasyPost/easy-ui/documentation/specs/Select.md

 ## Overview

 The `Select` component allows users to select a value from a set of options.
+Though the associated dropdown is visually similar to Easy UI's `Menu`, it takes on the ARIA role of `listbox` and the associated options have a role of `option`.

 ### Use Cases